 The second memory area is called memory, of which a contract obtains a freshly cleared instance for each message call.
-Memory is linear and can be addressed at byte level, but reads are limited to a width of 256 bits, while writes can be either 8 bits or 256 bits wide.
-Memory is expanded by a word (256-bit), when accessing (either reading or writing) a previously untouched memory word (ie. any offset within a word).
-At the time of expansion, the cost in gas must be paid.
+Memory can be addressed at byte level, but read and written to in 32 byte (256-bit) chunks.
 Memory is more costly the larger it grows (it scales quadratically).